During installation, shortcuts are created for two types of hotkeys: popup menu hotkeys and favorite hotkeys.

 - Shift-Control-R for Recent folders

-Another QAP feature is inserted in the main menu during installation:
+Two other QAP features and two favorites are also inserted in the main menu during installation:

 QAP has two types of triggers to open two different menus.
 Each menu can be open with a mouse button and a keyboard hotkey.

-- QAP menu triggers: mouse default is middle mouse button and keyboard default is Windows+W.
+1) QAP menu triggers: default mouse trigger is middle mouse button and default keyboard trigger is Windows+W.

 - These triggers show the QAP popup menu over any window (except those excluded, more info about exclusion list).